 - Entire Agreement: Finally, this is the entire agreement and supersedes any previous one(s).

 If you agree to these terms, please contact us to set up an account.
 Please include your library name and address in the email.

 We have over 13k members registering journal articles, books, dissertations, preprints, and other content types with us.

 Our members register content with us including as much metadata as possible, they then use each others’ metadata to link their references and commit to maintaining these links for the long-term.
 There are some figures at our dashboard, a live display of data using our REST API.
 Our members update that metadata all the time.

 Increasingly we are being asked to take in other scholarly outputs such as peer review reports, videos, blogs, and other.
 Watch our blog for news of these additions or sign up to our newsletter via the link in the footer of this website.

 One of our responsibilities is to make metadata available to the systems and people who need it.
 The benefits to libraries in using our metadata are that you can ensure persistent links, which lead to increased discoverability of your resources.
 And it also means you don’t have to sign individual linking agreements with each publisher or keep track of their different ways of linking.

-We have a number of metadata delivery options, in addition to OpenURL.
+We have a number of metadata retrieval options, in addition to OpenURL.
 The most visible is search.crossref.org (for humans!) which uses our REST API (for machines!).
 Both interfaces are open and free to use without registering.